 Packing List for the Narrows Hike

 If you’re planning to hike the Narrows during your trip to Zion, you’ll need a few additional pieces of equipment.
-I recommend reading the entire post I’ve written on tips for hiking the Narrows.
+I recommend reading the entire post I’ve written on tips on hiking the Narrows for beginners.

 That post includes everything I wish I’d known before hiking the Narrows!
 I cover all of the things to pack for hiking the Narrows, including recommendations for specific gear.